NTIA/sigmf-ns-ntia/ntia-nasctn-sea.sigmf-ext.md

 # The `ntia-nasctn-sea` SigMF Extension Namespace v0.4.0

-The `ntia-nasctn-sea` namespace provides SigMF metadata extensions for the NASCTN Sharing Ecosystem Assessment (SEA) project.
+This document defines the `ntia-nasctn-sea` extension namespace for the Signal Metadata Format (SigMF) specification.
+This namespace extension provides metadata objects specifically suited for the NASCTN Sharing Ecosystem Assessment (SEA) project.

-`ntia-nasctn-sea` is fully compliant with the [SigMF](https://github.com/sigmf/SigMF/blob/sigmf-v1.x/sigmf-spec.md#namespaces) specification and conventions.
+## 0 Datatypes

+The `ntia-nasctn-sea` extension does not define any additional datatypes.

 ## 1 Global

-`ntia-nasctn-sea` defines the following keys that extend the [Global](https://github.com/sigmf/SigMF/blob/sigmf-v1.x/sigmf-spec.md#global-object):
+The `ntia-nasctn-sea` extension adds the following fields to the `global` SigMF object:

 | name                            | required | type     |unit| description                                   |
 |---------------------------------|----------|----------|-------|-----------------------------------------------|